signalapp/Signal-iOS/README.md

 1) Clone the repo to a working directory

 2) [CocoaPods](http://cocoapods.org) is used to manage dependencies.
 Pods are setup easily and are distributed via a ruby gem.
 Follow the simple instructions on the website to setup.
-After setup, run the following command from the toplevel directory of TextSecureiOS to download the dependencies for TextSecure iOS:
+After setup, run the following command from the toplevel directory of Signal-iOS to download the dependencies for Signal-iOS:

 ```
 pod install